galaxyproject/training-material/topics/metagenomics/tutorials/mothur-miseq-sop/tutorial.md

 > ### {% icon hands_on %} Hands-on: Remove undesired sequences
 >
-> - **Classify.seqs** {% icon tool %} with the following parameters
+> 1. **Classify.seqs** {% icon tool %} with the following parameters
 >   - {% icon param-file %} *"fasta"*: the `fasta` output from **Remove.seqs** {% icon tool %}
 >   - {% icon param-file %} *"reference"*: `trainset9032012.pds.fasta` from your history
 >   - {% icon param-file %} *"taxonomy"*: `trainset9032012.pds.tax` from your history
 >   - {% icon param-file %} *"count"*: the `count table` file from **Remove.seqs** {% icon tool %}
 >
 >     Have a look at the taxonomy output.
 You will see that every read now has a classification.
 >
 >     Now that everything is classified we want to remove our undesirables.
-We do this with the remove.lineage
+We do this with the **Remove.lineage**
-> command:
+>     tool:
 >
-> - **Remove.lineage** {% icon tool %} with the following parameters
+> 2. **Remove.lineage** {% icon tool %} with the following parameters
 >   - {% icon param-file %} *"taxonomy"*: the taxonomy output from **Classify.seqs** {% icon tool %}
 >   - {% icon param-text %} *"taxon - Manually select taxons for filtering"*: `Chloroplast-Mitochondria-unknown-Archaea-Eukaryota`
 >   - {% icon param-file %} *"fasta"*: the `fasta` output from **Remove.seqs** {% icon tool %}